 Dates of Program: 1972––present

-Field of Work: Post-doctoral training for young physicians in health services and health policy research
+Field of Work: Post-residency training for young physicians in health services and health policy research

 Problem Synopsis: The health care system in the United States has grown increasingly complex.
 The creation of federal programs such as Medicaid and Medicare in the 1960s, the advent of managed care in the 1980s, and the 2010 passage of major health care reform requires physician leaders with a broad perspective on health, health care, and medicine.